velartrill/velartrill.github.io/orig/kestrel.md

 "They were unarmed?"

 He hesitates.
 "Some of them had pitchforks, spades.
 A couple had dueling swords or rifles.
-And of course, their border guard wasn't exactly eager to helping us out.
+And of course, their border guard wasn't exactly eager to be helping us out.
 But," he adds quickly, "they never drew on us.
 They came prepared to defend themselves, not to attack.
 I'd swear it on my life and on the Star-Mother's own honor, ma'am."

 I nod.
 "So what happened?"

 He sighs.
 "Most of the boys were real hesitant.
 But a couple were just looking for an excuse to start blasting away.
-They would have all followed suit eventually.
+I'm sure you know the type; they can't handle shame.
+They turn it outwards and throw it at whoever is making them feel guilty, like animals lashing out.
+So it started, and then everyone would have followed suit eventually.
 Orders is orders; this ain't Topaz.
 Lot of people would have died.
 People as hadn't done naught wrong.
 Women, children, old folk.
 Folks as just wanted to be with their families.
 Family, you know, that *means* something to a Khmai—"

 I nod. "*Sajushta je,*" I say gently. *I understand.*

 "They would have done it," he responds quietly.
 "Ma'am, it coulda started a war—"

-A sudden chill trails down my spine. *What if that was exactly the point…*
+A chill trails down my spine. *What if that was exactly the point…*

 "So you intervened."

 "I drew on Unit Commander Witherfrond."
 He looks down, having a hard time meeting my eyes.
-"Ma'am, I didn't mean for anyone to get hurt, I thought— God, I had to stop it somehow.
+"Ma'am, I didn't mean for anyone to get hurt, I thought— *va Mati*, I had to stop it somehow.
 So many people were about to die—"

 "But he didn't back down, did he?"